jonashackt/spring-boot-openapi-kong/README.md

 ```

+### Import OpenAPI spec into Kong

+First we start the manual process in order to test drive our solution.

 ##### Install Insomnia Desinger with Kong Bundle plugin

-On a Mac simply (or have a look at https://insomnia.rest):
+On a Mac simply use brew (or have a look at https://insomnia.rest):

 ```
 brew cask install insomnia-designer